dedis/odyssey/docs/cloudVM.md

 You can spawn a new vApp from the template and edit it using either the web console, or you can ssh to it (in this case you need to attache a network to the vApp).
-Once the changes are done, you must remove the network from the vApp and overwrite the template with the new vApp:
+Once the changes are done, you must remove the network from the vApp and overwrite the template with the new vApp.
+Like before, select "Add to Catalog" but then tick "Overwrite catalog item":

 ![](assets/vcloud/21.png)

-Also do not forget to restore the state of the vApp as is has never been used, by calling the script in `enclave/clean.sh` for example.
+Also before updating the template with a new vApp, do not forget to restore the state of this new vApp as if it has never been used before, by calling the script in `enclave/clean.sh` for example.

 Finally, since the template id has changed, you must save those changes in the `secrect.sh` script.
 Take only the id part: